by Susan Flantzer

 Henry Tudor’s first action was to declare himself king by right of conquest.
 He was crowned in Westminster Abbey on October 30, 1485.
 King Henry VII did not neglect to reward his supporters.
 Among them were his uncle Jasper Tudor who became Duke of Bedford and his stepfather Thomas Stanley who became Earl of Derby, and his descendant still holds the title.
 The first Parliament of King Henry VII’s reign was called in November 1485 and a bill was passed confirming Henry’s right to the throne and settling the succession upon the heirs of his body.

 Henry also honored his pledge to marry Elizabeth of York, King Edward IV’s eldest child, thereby uniting the House of York and the House of Lancaster.
-The couple married on January 18, 1486 at Westminster Abbey.
+The couple married on January 18, 1486 at the Palace of Westminster.
 Henry had Parliament repeal Titulus Regius, the act that declared King Edward IV’s marriage invalid and his children illegitimate, thereby legitimizing his wife.
 The Tudor Rose, a combination of the Red Rose of Lancaster and the White Rose of York, symbolized the new House of Tudor.

 Children of King Henry VII and Elizabeth of York: